 (1) Our technical department will fix the reported security issue and schedule an update.
 The repair time depends on the severity of the issue and technical difficulties.
 For security issues in the clients, the repair time depends on the situation since it's affected by the release schedule.

 (2) The researcher can review whether the security issue is fixed.

 After the repair is completed, CoinEx will distribute the bounty rewards to the security researcher according to the “Reward and Evaluation Criteria”.

 Q: Will CoinEx disclose the information related to the vulnerability report?

-A: In order to protect users' interests and privacy, the report-related information will not be made public.
+A: In order to protect users' interests and privacy, we will not publicly disclose any information about the report.

-Q: Does the CoinEx Security Bounty use rewards to conceal security issues?
+Q: Is the CoinEx Security Bounty Program a disguise for using rewards to conceal security issues?

 A: No. First of all, CoinEx believes that related information should not be disclosed in order to protect users’ interests and privacy, which is also a common practice in the industry.
-Secondly, the rewards from CoinEx are to express gratitude and respect to the reporters, instead of concealing security issues.
+Secondly, the rewards are intended to express gratitude and respect to the security researcher, instead of concealing security issues.

 Q: Will CoinEx “ignore” the vulnerability and then secretly fix it?

 A: Absolutely not.
-Once the “vulnerability” submitted by the reporter enters the “ignored” state, the relative staff will explain the reason in the report feedback.
-The common situation is that this "vulnerability" is not considered a vulnerability and is evaluated as a BUG, but in any case, CoinEx will not “secretly fix the vulnerability.”
+If a vulnerability report is “ignored”, our staff will explain the reason in the report feedback.
+Usually, this happens because the "vulnerability" is not considered a vulnerability but evaluated as a BUG.
+CoinEx will not “secretly fix the vulnerability” in any case.